Unique program to move ahead of Post-Traumatic Stress – Veteran and First Responder focused

 “PTS is perhaps most difficult for those professions who are considered protectors, like First Responders and military,” says Wendy Moore, Vice President of Our Clinic.
 “For these folks to admit they need help can be the most difficult thing of all.”

 The MAPS program at Our Clinic combines innovative proven therapies which complement traditional therapies, based on academic and industry research, to deliver an evidence-based, clinically managed plan unique to each client.
-The program begins with a free assessment by the Nurse Concierge who then acts as navigator to assist clients through their treatment plans.
+The program begins with a free assessment by the Treatment Navigator who then acts as navigator to assist clients through their treatment plans.

 “I’m a first responder with 26 years on the job,” states Steve Stokan who is now a mentor with Project Trauma Support and participated in the working group of the MAPS program.
 “After crashing hard from PTSD a few years back, I have recovered from it and have since returned back to work.
 I learned that the best way to conquer PTSD is by approaching it holistically as it effects every aspect of your life.
 If you put the time and effort in, you can beat it and live happily again.”